 Blue light undeniably has both positive and negative effects on our body.
-It’s the part of the light that best enables us to see with high visual acuity, boosts alertness and helps regulate our sleep cycle.
-However, blue light in excess can be very harmful to many parts of the eye and seriously affect future visual capacity.
-Unfortunately, despite the fact that the eye is quite good at blocking UV light, that’s not the case with blue light.
+It’s the part of the light that enables us to see with high visual acuity and helps regulate our sleep cycle.
+Blue light in excess can be very harmful to many parts of the eye and seriously affect future visual capacity.
+Despite the fact that the eye is quite good at blocking UV light, that’s not with blue light.

-Virtually all blue light passes through the eye unhindered and reaches the retina.
-This makes sense because the eye isn’t designed to completely block part of the very light that enables you to see.
-But this lack of hindrance means that blue light will cause insidious, cumulative and possibly permanent damage to your eyes if you do nothing about it.
+Virtually all light passes through the eye unhindered and reaches the retina.
+This makes sense because the eye isn’t designed to completely block part of the very light that you to see.
+But this lack of means light will cause insidious and permanent damage to your eyes if you do not act.
 So, can blue light damage eyes?
 Yes, and here’s how.

-Excessive exposure to blue light has been shown to damage the photosensitive cells of the eyes that include rods and cones.
-Studies done on mice have proved that cumulative exposure to blue light can damage the photoreceptors of the eye.
-It also causes accumulation of fluid in the retina as well as rupture and leaking of tiny blood vessels in the photoreceptor level of the macula.
-The final result is changes that resemble those seen in macular degeneration.
+Excessive exposure to light has been shown to damage the photosensitive cells of the eyes that include rods and cones.
+Studies done on mice have proved that cumulative exposure to light can damage the photoreceptors of the eye.
+It causes accumulation of fluid in the retina.
+This also can rupture and cause leaking of tiny blood vessels in the photoreceptor level of the macula.
+The final result changes that resemble those seen in macular degeneration.